-I have enjoyed a long, varied and interesting career in education and continue to work as a freelance Education Consultant having recently retired from Bolton Council.
-I was the Head of Inclusion Services in Bolton Children’s Services having previously been the Head of Bolton Music Service (1999-2008).
+As the Church Warden at Deane Parish Church and Christians Against Poverty Life Skills Manager it is my pleasure to serve on the governing board of our church school.
+I have enjoyed a long, varied and interesting career in education as a teacher and Senior Manager in the Local Authority (2008-2018) where I was the Head of Inclusion Services in Bolton Children’s Services.
 I have been involved in Music Education throughout my career and I am committed to creating opportunities for all to make and enjoy music.
-Having been a long standing board member of the Hallé Orchestra in Manchester, I am now taking up a new commission as Strategic Consultant for The Choral Centre, a new initiative that is being developed from Hallé St. Peters.
-I am a trustee and conductor training tutor for Sing for Pleasure and also a trustee for Trust Music, the charitable arm of Bolton Music Service.
+I was the Head of Bolton Music Service (1999-2008) and continue to work with them as a Choral Director.
+I enjoy working as a conductor training tutor for Sing for Pleasure and am a trustee for Trust Music, the charitable arm of Bolton Music Service.

 I’ve lived in Deane for the past 25 Years, and have worked as a Construction Site Manager for the past 15 years and before that as a site operative for 15 years all for the same Company.
 I am Married to Julie who is a teaching assistant in pre school, We have three children Laura ,Mark and Lucy that all have attended St Mary’s over the past 14 years Laura is now working and Mark and Lucy are now at Ladybridge High School.
 In my spare time, I like DIY building things around the house/Garden I also help out with coaching at Bolton Rugby Union Football Club under 15’s where Mark plays in the team.